Coming up next, our final news roundup and information overload hour.

 Do you know about this?

-And he will do the research, or he'll ask me to explain it to him, and he has an open mind.
+And he will do the research or he'll ask me to explain it to him and he has an open mind.

-Um, but the fact that he overcame all of that was pretty amazing.
+But the fact that he overcame all of that was pretty amazing.

-By the way, it was the only time in his childhood that his mother ever took him to a movie because the his mom knew that he had overheard the conversation with his dad.
+By the way, it was the only time in his childhood that his mother ever took him to a movie because his mom knew that he had overheard the conversation with his dad.

 And, you know, basically both of his parents were pretty abusive to him.